Bass Player’s Book Club Part 2: Sight Reading

-Ever wondered what the best sight reading books for bass are, or how to practise sight reading?
-Episode 2 of the bass player’s book club focuses on some of my favourite books for developing your sight reading skills and some strategies for using them with maximum efficiency.
+Have you ever wondered what the best sight reading books for bass are, or how to practise sight reading?
+Episode 2 of the bass player’s book club focuses on some of my favourite books for developing your sight reading skills and some strategies for using them with maximum efficiency in order to improve your sight reading as quickly as possible.

 This post is not meant to debate the relative merits of TAB vs. notation.
 It might seem odd for someone who runs a bass transcription website to say it, but I don’t actually believe that taking music in ‘by eye’ is the best way to do things.
 It is, however, very useful in a number of situations when you need to communicate musical ideas quickly.
 I also believe that being able to read is an integral part of being a well-rounded musician; people seem to be happy to nod along when someone trots out the very tired ‘music is a language’ analogy, but are often reluctant to actually do the work of learning how to read and write the language fluently.